nullpointeregg/PropositionFormulaFinder/README.md

 Use Program.Main method for the sample test!

-The program only finds Sum of Factors for now.
+The program only finds Sum of Products for now.